17 Best Pellet Guns of 2023: (Single Pump to Full Auto Air Rifles)

 My Review: This is among the cheapest options you’ll find among the web that are incredibly low priced but still worth purchasing.
 Under $50 won’t get you much in the aspect of the rest of the market, however, $50 does go a long way with this particular rifle.

-Offering up to 650 FPS and a large BB capacity, this is a top choice for parents to gift to the youngins as their first “gun”.
+Offering up to 650 FPS and a large BB capacity, this is a top choice for parents to give to the youngins as their first “gun”.
 It’s powerful enough to punch holes in soda cans but it certainly won’t do much damage to property or people and only has a range of roughly 15 yards.
 The variable pump design is easy for anyone to use and requires 3-10 strokes to build up a reservoir of compressed air.

 Key Features